Fezbot3000/Pokemon-card-tracker/test.md

   Line 35:30:  Classname 'required' is not a Tailwind CSS class!    tailwindcss/no-custom-classname

 src\design-system\molecules\Modal.js
   Line 3:8:    'Button' is defined but never used
                 @typescript-eslint/no-unused-vars
-  Line 22:3:   'showOverlay' is assigned a value but never used
+  Line 22:3:   'showOverlay' is assigned a value but never used         @typescript-eslint/no-unused-vars

-                                  @typescript-eslint/no-unused-vars
-  Line 32:10:  'isMounted' is assigned a value but never used
+  Line 32:10:  'isMounted' is assigned a value but never used           @typescript-eslint/no-unused-vars

-                                  @typescript-eslint/no-unused-vars
-  Line 86:9:   The 'handleClose' function makes the dependencies of useEffect Hook (at line 169) change on every render.
-To fix this, wrap the definition of 'handleClose' in its own useCallback() Hook  react-hooks/exhaustive-deps
-  Line 237:9:  'closeButtonClasses' is assigned a value but never used
+  Line 237:9:  'closeButtonClasses' is assigned a value but never used  @typescript-eslint/no-unused-vars

-                                  @typescript-eslint/no-unused-vars

 src\design-system\molecules\SettingsPanel.js
   Line 14:3:  'expandable' is defined but never used  @typescript-eslint/no-unused-vars